 How do you write a formal offer on a house?

-Start with a state-approved contract from your local realtor association—like the California Association of Realtors or Texas Real Estate Commission.
-Fill in the property address exactly as it appears in county records to avoid title headaches later.
+Grab the form used by your state—like the California Association of Realtors or Texas Real Estate Commission.
+Fill in the property address exactly as it appears in county records to dodge title headaches later.

 What should you include in a formal offer?